Performance-based contracting: Domestic policy

 The purest form of PbR is payment by outcomes, which seeks to maximise payments linked to outcomes.
 This is where the commissioner (central or local government) is fully able to contract in terms of the outcomes it wants and to transfer the financial risk of non-delivery to providers.

+The Conservative Party in the UK, in its 2010 general election manifesto, proposed to introduce "simple results-based contracts drawn up with central government and its agencies", which would allow former public sector staff to operate their own public services.

 International development

 Performance-based contracting is used in international development as part of output-based aid approaches.
 In this context, the approach is often referred to as results-based aid (where the funding relationship is between a donor and a recipient country) or results-based financing (where the funding relationship is between a developing country government or a development agency, and public or private sector providers).